ava-labs/avalanche-docs/docs/tooling/avalanchego-postman-collection/setup.md

 # Setting up Postman

-We have made a Postman collection for Avalanche, that includes all the public API calls that are available on [AvalancheGo instance](https://github.com/ava-labs/avalanchego/releases/), including environment variables, allowing developers to quickly issue commands to your node and see the response, without having to copy and paste long and complicated `curl` commands.
+We have made a Postman collection for Avalanche, that includes all the public API calls that are available on an [AvalancheGo instance](https://github.com/ava-labs/avalanchego/releases/), including environment variables, allowing developers to quickly issue commands to a node and see the response, without having to copy and paste long and complicated `curl` commands.

 [Link to GitHub](https://github.com/ava-labs/avalanche-postman-collection/)